Smoked Prime Rib

 1. Soak the Chips the morning you plan on cooking the roast.

-Of course, cooking anything on the grill requires a "Sammy" to help enjoy the day!
+Of course, cooking anything on the grill requires a "Sammy", or 12, to help enjoy the day!

 2. Prepare the roast, by first oiling it, then rubbing the spices all over.
 Don't be afraid that you may think that you're using too much of anything, because most of it will cook off.
 Add more oil after the meat is coated too make sure that it has a real oily surface.